September 10, 2017

-The believers at Ephesus were surrounded by a culture unraveling due to idolatry and immorality, and the Apostle Paul gave them very specific directives about how to live in holiness and purity.
+The believers at Ephesus were surrounded by a culture unraveling due to idolatry and immorality.
+The apostle Paul therefore gave them very specific directives about how to live in holiness and purity.
 Alistair Begg walks carefully through what it means for every believer, transformed by the Gospel, to walk according to God’s love and high standards.
 Through the working of the Holy Spirit, our hearts are transformed to respond with thankfulness for God’s gift of salvation, and our new identity motivates us to please Him.

 Sermon Transcript: Print